haskell/cabal/Cabal/doc/installing-packages.rst

 .. note::
-    ``cabal-install`` creates a ``.cache`` file, and will aggressively use it contents if it exists.
+    ``cabal-install`` creates a ``.cache`` file, and will aggressively use its contents if it exists.
 Therefore if you change the contents of the directory, remember to wipe the cache too.

 .. note::